 The subsequent discovery of fraud

 SA 240 explains the duty of the auditor to consider the risk of material misstatements while carrying out an audit and also lays down the procedures that he must follow when circumstances indicate the possibility of fraud or error.
 However, it should be noted that he is not responsible for the subsequent discovery of frauds.
-He has to only make sure that adequate audit procedures are adopted and a fair opinion is given in his audit report based on sufficient audit evidence.
+He has to only make sure that adequate audit procedures are adopted and that a fair opinion is given in his audit report based on sufficient audit evidence.

 In fact, the question of whether or not he has complied with the basic principles governing an audit (for example, the conduct of the audit work with required skills and competence, complete documentation of all matters, designing of the audit plan, reliance placed on internal controls, nature, and extent of compliance & substantive tests carried out, etc.) is determined by the level of adequacy of audit procedures undertaken in the relevant circumstances and the suitability of audit report based on the results of such procedures.